 Substrates

-Fabric - Our solar material can adhere to most fabrics, which readily take advantage of the thin/flexible nature of our amorphous silicon technology while providing a strong mounting structure for sewing, grommeting, or riveting.
-Fabric is a great cost-effective substrate choice for lightweight, wearable, and other portable applications.
+Our solar material can adhere to most fabrics, which readily take advantage of the thin/flexible nature of our amorphous silicon technology while providing a strong mounting structure for sewing, grommeting, or riveting.
+Fabric is a cost-effective substrate choice for wearable or portable applications that require a high power to weight ratio.
+When choosing a fabric for your application be sure to it meets the long-term requirements, such as UV stability, for your application.

 -